June 2026 residential building permits data releasedExplore

 Permit activity rises and falls with the seasons — more in spring and summer, less in winter.
 Seasonal adjustment statistically removes that recurring pattern so underlying trends are easier to compare month to month.

-The Census publishes seasonally adjusted figures for the national and broad regional series.
-PUMSdata's local (state/metro/county/city) figures are not seasonally adjusted, so compare a month to the same month a year earlier rather than to the prior month.
+The Census publishes seasonally adjusted figures for the national and broad regional series. pumsdata's local (state/metro/county/city) figures are not seasonally adjusted, so compare a month to the same month a year earlier rather than to the prior month.

 Also known as: seasonally adjusted.

-See seasonal adjustment on the map
+See seasonal adjustment in the data

 Seasonal adjustment — FAQ